nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/react/react-components.md

 I now am using [Solid](../../js-libraries/solid.md) for all my web apps and static sites, so trying to port many useful components from here to Solid.

 [React Spectrum](https://github.com/adobe/react-spectrum) & [shadcn UI](https://github.com/shadcn/ui) have quality UI components.
-[React TS Form](https://github.com/iway1/react-ts-form) is great for form handling.
+[React TS Form](https://github.com/iway1/react-ts-form) or [HouseForm](https://github.com/crutchcorn/houseform) are great for form handling.

 [Ladle](https://github.com/tajo/ladle) seem like nice alternative to [Storybook](https://storybook.js.org/).
 [How to use Props in React](https://www.robinwieruch.de/react-pass-props-to-component/) is a good read.